changliao1025/pyhexwatershed/README.md

 [![DOI](https://zenodo.org/badge/235201194.svg)](https://zenodo.org/badge/latestdoi/235201194)

-HexWatershed: a mesh independent flow direction model for hydrologic models`
+HexWatershed: a mesh independent flow direction model for hydrologic models.

 This Python package provides a <a href="http://www.python.org">`Python`</a> interface to the underlying `HexWatershed` model.